pujols/OSU_CSE_3521_2021AU/HW_3_Programming_Set/HW_3_Porgramming/Readme.md

 * You might see a warning like `RuntimeWarning: divide by zero encountered in log`.
 No worries for now.
 Your code will proceed to output the results.

-* You should achieve an accuracy around 74%.
+* The code will run for about 1 minute.
+You should achieve an accuracy around 74%.

 * Note that, the auto grader is to check your implementation semantics.
 If you have syntax errors, you may get python error messages before you can see the auto_graders' results.